 27 November 2017, 15:00 - 18:00 Room XXI - Organised by GBI

-This session will feature speakers from business, government, civil society and the trade union sector.
-It has been organised by the Global Business Initiative on Human Rights (GBI), with the support of the German Federal Foreign Office.
+This session featured speakers from business, government, civil society and the trade union sector.
+It was been organised by the Global Business Initiative on Human Rights (GBI), with the support of the German Federal Foreign Office.

 Part 1: Case studies on strengthening human rights performance over time